2022 Arab League summit

 The 2022 Arab League summit, officially the 31st Ordinary Session of the Council of the League of Arab States at the Summit Level, was held at its 31st session in Algiers.
 This was the fourth time the city hosted this event.
 All Arab countries were represented at the event, with the exception of Syria, which has been suspended since 2011 due to the ongoing crisis.
 The summit was postponed several times before its date was confirmed on 1 November 2022.
 It was initially to be held in 2020, 2021 and finally March 2022.
 But due to the COVID-19 pandemic, it was postponed to November to coincide with the anniversary of the outbreak of the Algerian Revolution.
 The summit was also the first since a number of countries normalized relations with Israel, causing a schism in the Arab position, which had remained united over what was stipulated in the Beirut 2002 initiative.

-The King of Saudi Arabia, the Crown Prince of Saudi Arabia, the Emir of Kuwait, the King of Bahrain, the Lebanese President ,and the Sultan of Oman did not attend the summit.
+The King of Saudi Arabia, the Crown Prince of Saudi Arabia, the President of the UAE, the Emir of Kuwait, the King of Bahrain, the King of Morocco, the Crown Prince of Morocco and the Sultan of Oman with the Crown Prince of Oman did not attend the summit.